Last Updated: 12/4/2023 | December 4th, 2023

 Where to Stay for Convenience: Norrmalm

 Norrmalm is the modern heart of Stockholm, home to its central station as well as the massive shopping street, Drottninggatan.
-You’ll find everything here, from restaurants and shops to the Royal Opera to several lovely city parks.
-It’s a great place to stay if you want to be in the heart of town, and it has more affordable options than Gamla Stan.
+You’ll find everything in this area, from restaurants and shops to the Royal Opera to several lovely city parks.
+It’s a great place to stay if you want to be in the heart of the city and have more affordable options than Gamla Stan.

 The Best Places to Stay in Norrmalm